 When we stepped into a coffee shop, some of us may be confused if we have no idea how to differentiate the coffee based on the barista menu.
 Before ordering a cup of coffee in a café, we must know what an espresso is.
 It is a short and robust drink.
 About thirty millilitres served in an espresso cup.
 Double espresso or doppio is a double portion of espresso in a cappuccino or espresso cup.
 Some may call it two shots of espresso.
 A shot of espresso that is topped with whipped cream and served in an espresso cup is espresso con Panna.
 At the same time, espresso with a bit of milk foam that summed up about fifty milliliters and served in an espresso cup is termed an espresso macchiato.
 Moreover, a glass of double espresso, around one hundred and fifty to two hundred and forty milliliters with lightly frosted milk, is categorized as flat white.
 A frappé is a rich iced coffee made of espresso, milk, and ice with flavored syrup mixed in a blender and served in a three hundred milliliter latte glass.

 Generally, americano, known as espresso americano, is the espresso added with one hundred to one hundred and fifty milliliter hot water served in a cappuccino cup.
-It has a sequence whereby the espresso is added into hot water instead of hot water added into espresso, leading to over-extraction of the taste.
-A dessert lover would love to have affogato in which the vanilla ice cream is served in a cappuccino; then the espresso is poured over the ice cream.
+It has a sequence whereby the espresso is added followed by hot water, leading to over-extraction of the taste.
+A dessert lover would love to have affogato in which the vanilla ice cream is served in a cup; then the espresso is poured over the ice cream.